Chapter 4101:1-12 Interior environment

 3. The unit shall be provided with a kitchen sink, cooking appliance and refrigeration facilities, each having a clear working space of not less than 30 inches (762 mm) in front.
 Light and ventilation conforming to this code shall be provided.

 4. The unit shall be provided with a separate bathroom containing a water closet, lavatory and bathtub or shower.

 ACCESS TO UNOCCUPIED SPACES

 1209.1 Crawl spaces.
-Crawl spaces shall be provided with a minimum of one access opening not less than 18 inches by 24 inches (457 mm by 610 mm).
+Crawl spaces shall be provided with not fewer than one access opening that shall be not less than 18 inches by 24 inches (457 mm by 610 mm).

 1209.2 Attic spaces.
 An opening not less than 20 inches by 30 inches (559 mm by 762 mm) shall be provided to any attic area having a clear height of over 30 inches (762 mm).
-A 30-inch (762 mm) minimum clear headroom in the attic space shall be provided at or above the access opening.
+Clear headroom of not less than 30 inches (762 mm) shall be provided in the attic space at or above the access opening.

 1209.3 Mechanical appliances.
 Access to mechanical appliances installed in under-floor areas, in attic spaces and on roofs or elevated structures shall be in accordance with the mechanical code.

 1210.1 Required fixtures.
 The number and type of plumbing fixtures provided in any occupancy shall comply with Chapter 29.